 *We received a Boy Baby Born Interactive Doll for the purpose of this review.
 However, as always, these are our own honest thoughts and opinions of the products.

 **This review contains an Amazon Affiliate Link.
-You can read more about this on my disclosure page.
+You can read more about this in the disclosure section of my Work With Me page.